Associate Degree Nursing Admission Guide

 Program Application: HESI-A2 Pre-Entrance Exam

-Applicant must attach HESI exam scores, including Critical Thinking to HCC Coleman Nursing Program online application.
+Applicant must attach HESI exam scores, including Learning style and Personality style to HCC Coleman Nursing Program online application.
 The application will be declined if the HESI-A2 pre-entrance exam scores are not submitted with the application upon submission.

 - If applicant is planning to retake any HESI section/s, we encourage applicant to wait to retake section(s) and then only submit the completed application with supporting documents by the deadline.